egovernments/municipal-services/tradelicense-calculator/LOCALSETUP.md

-To run the tl-calculator locally, update below listed properties in `application.properties` prior to running the project:
+To run the tradelicense-calculator locally, update below listed properties in `application.properties` prior to running the project:

 ```ini
 `egov.demand.minimum.payable.amount` : Specifies the Minimum amount to be paid